percontation/ocaml-xed-bindings/README.md

 Many XED functions that initialize a particular XED structure have been modified to both allocate and initialize; e.g. `xed_decode` is `Xed.decode : 'a XedStructs.State.t -> string -> ('b DecodedInst.t, Enum.error) result`.

 The binding is based on Ctypes, so you'll occasionally need modules like `Unsigned.UInt32` to interact with it.
-For functions where there's a type that makes more sense for OCaml---e.g. functions returning `Unsigned.UInt8.t` or `int` when logically it should be a `bool`, or using `Unsigned.UInt32.t` for small values that should just be an `int`---we have replacement functions in `src/xed.ml` that shadow the auto-generated bindings.
-Be warned that more such replacements may be added in the future, with little regard for backwards compatibility.
+For high-level functions where there's a type that's more ergonomic for OCaml---e.g. XED functions returning some integer type that could just be a `bool`, or using `Unsigned.UInt32.t` for small values that could just be an `int`---we have replacement functions in `src/xed.ml` that shadow the auto-generated bindings.

 ## Example